nautobot/nautobot/docs/rest-api/authentication.md

 # REST API Authentication

-The NetBox REST API primarily employs token-based authentication.
+The Nautobot REST API primarily employs token-based authentication.
 For convenience, cookie-based authentication can also be used when navigating the browsable API.

 {!docs/models/users/token.md!}